-This is a classic French apple cake recipe made by their home cooks with not a lot of ingredients and not relying on any complicated or special techniques or hard-to-find equipment.
-It's not a tall cake and is loaded with mostly apples.
+This is a classic French apple cake recipe made by home cooks with not a lot of ingredients and without relying on any complicated or special techniques or hard-to-find equipment.
+It's not a tall cake and is comprised mostly of apples with a little batter to hold it all together.
 The apple and almond flavor shines through with this not very sweet cake.

 We enjoy it as a dessert with a little whipped cream or crème fraîche, or plain at breakfast with a cup of coffee.
 This recipe, based on the one by Marie-Hélène Brunet-Lhoste, is really simple to make.

-Pan Selection: An 8-inch round is ideal as you get a little more heigth than you do with the a 9-inch pan, but either will work.
+Pan Selection: An 8-inch round is ideal as you get a little more height than you do with the a 9-inch pan, but either will work.
+If using a 10-inch pan as I am today, double the recipe.
 I list either a springform pan or a cake pan, but either really will do.
 I've never had the cake stick to the sides, which would make the springform more preferable.
 In this case, truly either works fine.
 If you do use a springform pan, place a baking sheet on the rack immediately below the pan to catch any butter drippings that seep from the springform.

 Apple Selection: Any combinations of tart and firm apples will do.
 Avoid sweeter, soft apples that you can easily indent with your finger like a Honeycrisp or MacIntosh.
 Today I'm using a mix of apples we picked at the orchard.
 If you're purchasing them just for this recipe a mix of Granny Smith and Pink Lady balances the sweet and tart.
 The advantage of apple picking is you can taste the options and make your selection.